NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bower.md

 1. Save the bower.json file.

+>[!NOTE]
-   Note: Visual Studio watches the bower.json file for changes.
+>Visual Studio watches the bower.json file for changes.
 Upon saving, the *bower install* command is executed.
 See the Output window's "Bower/npm" view for the exact command which was executed.

 Now that the installation step has been completed, expand the twisty to the left of bower.json, and locate the .bowerrc file.
 Open it, and notice that the `directory` property is set to "wwwroot/lib".
 This setting indicates the location at which Bower will install the package assets.